rmed/flask-waffleconf/docs/api/store.md

 ##### Parameters

-- `key`: unique identifier of the variable to delete.
+- `key`: unique identifier of the variable to delete

+##### Returns

+- `WaffleMixin`: deleted record (or `None` if it could not be deleted)

 ---

 #### ***get(key)***

-Obtain the specified **record** from the database.
+Obtain the specified configuration variable from the database.

 ##### Parameters

-- `key`: unique identifier of the variable to obtain.
+- `key`: unique identifier of the variable to obtain

 ##### Returns

-- `WaffleMixin`
+- `WaffleMixin`: fetched record (or `None` if it could not be retrieved)

 ---

 #### ***put(key, value)***

-Insert a value into the given configuration id.
+Insert a value into the given configuration key.

 ##### Parameters

-- `key`: unique identifier of the variable to modify.
+- `key`: unique identifier of the variable to modify
-- `value`: string representation of the value to insert.
+- `value`: string representation of the value to insert (serialized)

 ##### Returns

-- `WaffleMixin`
+- `WaffleMixin`: updated record (or `None` if it could not be updated)